-- No evidence of any needs; no need for action.Child/youth's primary peer social network does not engage in alcohol or drug misuse. - 1 Identified need that requires monitoring, watchful waiting, or preventive action based on history, suspicion, or disagreement. - Child/youth has peers in their primary peer social network who do not engage in alcohol or drug misuse but has some peers who do. - Need is interfering with functioning.
-Action is required to ensure that the identified need is addressed. - Child/youth predominantly has peers who frequently engage in alcohol or drug misuse. - 3 Need is dangerous or disabling; requires immediate and/or intensive action.
+- No evidence of any needs; no need for action.
+Child/youth's primary peer social network does not engage in alcohol or drug misuse. - Identified need that requires monitoring, watchful waiting, or preventive action based on history, suspicion, or disagreement.
+Child (youth has peers in their primary peer social network who do not engage in alcohol of the social netwo

+Child/youth has peers in their primary peer social network who do not engage in alcohol or drug misuse but has some peers who do.

+2 Need is interfering with functioning.
+Action is required to ensure that the identified need is addressed.

+Child/youth predominantly has peers who frequently engage in alcohol or drug misuse.

+Need is dangerous or disabling; requires immediate and/or intensive action.
 Child/youth is a member of a peer group that consistently engages in alcohol or drug misuse.